makevoid/paperbank/Readme.md

 - run

-    `ruby miniprint.rb`
+    `ruby paperbank.rb`

 on raspberry the printing is very slow!
 I will speed that up in the future!

 - throw away the key you just created (you should have two copies)

 - DISCONNECT INTERNET and NEVER RECONNECT AGAIN (otherwise you lose all the benefits of the cold storage)

 you now have a cold paper wallets machine! enjoy!